 - Upload your documents or import labels from an existing SQuAD-style dataset.

 - Export your labels in SQuAD Format.

-The credentials should match in database image and application configuration.
+docker-compose.yml.
+The credentials should match in the database image and application configuration.

 DEFAULT_ADMIN_EMAIL: "[email protected]" DEFAULT_ADMIN_PASSWORD: "DEMO-PASSWORD" PROD_DB_NAME: "databasename" PROD_DB_USERNAME: "somesafeuser" PROD_DB_PASSWORD: "somesafepassword" POSTGRES_USER: "somesafeuser" POSTGRES_PASSWORD: "somesafepassword" POSTGRES_DB: "databasename"

-There is a manual for an earlier version of the annotation tool.
-While it doesn't include all latest features, the basic workflow and tips for label quality are still the same.
+There is a User Guide for an earlier version of the Annotation Tool.
+While it doesn't include all the latest features, the basic workflow, and tips for label quality are still the same.

 What is a good question?